 If your applications crashes users may get access to the explorer shell.
 To prevent this, disable the explorer.

 By default you can access the Bootloader over serial port1 when you sending a "space" while booting.
-You can change or deactivate the [Article not found #100395] in the Bootloader configuration block settings.
+You can change or deactivate the Bootloader Interface in the Bootloader configuration block settings.
 For example you can change the characters required to enter the bootloader.

 With the Update Tool, you can save part of the flash disk and program it to another module.
 So it is possible to only change on part of the flash memory.